 Yes.
 The National Vaccine Information Center (NCIV) reports over 1,100 serious adverse effects related to Zostavax, and at least 90 of them were deaths linked to the vaccine.

-Do you have concerns about side effects from Zostavax shingles vaccine?
+Do you have concerns about the side effects of the Zostavax shingles vaccine?
 Call our Vaccine Hotline at 1-800-810-3457.
-Our experienced lawyers at Sadaka Associates will help you with your case and recommend the best course of action.
+Our experienced lawyers at Vaccine Injury Help Center will help you determine how to present your case in Zostavax litigation for your personal injury case.

 GET HELP NOW!